cyberguijarro/jrnl/README.md

     jrnl

-then write as many lines as you want, then hit `ctrl-d` to finish your entry.
+write as many lines as you want, then hit `ctrl-d` to finish your entry.
 If you prefer to write in your text editor of choice, make sure your `EDITOR` environment variable is set, then run:

     jrnl longform